Alex-AK/lambda-notes/S3-javascript-fundamentals/javascript-II.md

   - variables or functions declared within that function have the ability to reach outward for context, but never inward
   - this paradigm remains true, no maatter how deep you nest functions
 - how closure is created

+- when you have a function nested inside of a function, the inner function can access the outer variables, this is closure - it's a bridge
+- closure will only maintain variables you need access to, ie, if you don't use it, it won't be stored in the closure.
+If we're not using it JS doesn't hold memory for it.
+- "backbacks of information to be used for later"

 ```
   let me = 'Alex'